buildfail/scratch-profiling/README.md

 # Examples

-I believe now that PSS gives a more accurate measure of memory utilised when summed for child processes than RSS, as I ran 'free -m' while Scratch was running and after, and the difference of free memory was around 370MB, which is much closer to the PSS value.
+I believe now that PSS gives a more accurate measure of memory utilised when summed for child processes than RSS, as I ran 'free -m' while Scratch (new version) was running and after, and the difference of free memory was around 370MB, which is much closer to the PSS value, around 375MB.

+The link - https://stackoverflow.com/questions/131303/how-to-measure-actual-memory-usage-of-an-application-or-process has some good information on RSS, USS and PSS.

 ## Scratch3 Raspbian Version